ChrysalisImaging/Chrysalis/README.md

 Chrysalis has been developed at the University of Minnesota by Dmitri Kotov (kotov003@umn.edu) in Marc Jenkins' laboratory in collaboration with Thomas Pengo of the University of Minnesota University Imaging Center.

-Chrysalis processes static images (4D images), like those acquired on confocal or epifluorescent microscopes, as well as 2-photon movies (5D images) to prepare the images for further analysis in Imaris or ImageJ.
+Chrysalis processes 2D and 3D images, like those acquired on confocal or epifluorescent microscopes, as well as 2-photon movies (3D images + time) to prepare the images for further analysis in Imaris or ImageJ.

+Additionally, we have created the GenerateCompensationMatrix script.
+This script is run in Fiji and used with single color control images to generate a compensation matrix.
+This compensation matrix can then be used by Chrysalis to spectrally unmix images.

 ### Features